 Honduras and Nicaragua, 2014

-In March of this year, Executive Director Barbara Wood led a delegation to Nicaragua and Honduras to meet with MEC and CODEMUH, two women’s organizations that work with maquila or sweatshop workers.
+In 2014 Executive Director Barbara Wood led a delegation to Nicaragua and Honduras to meet with MEC and CODEMUH, two women’s organizations that work with maquila or sweatshop workers.
 Representatives from CUPE and BCGEU joined Barbara on the trip, including Andrea Duncan.
 We asked Andrea to share her impressions of the experience with us, and you can read her full interview on our blog page.

 Young Workers’ Delegation, 2011